openbmc/docs/designs/physical-topology.md

 All new code in entity-manager and bmcweb will be unit tested using existing frameworks and infrastructure.
 We will add new end-to-end tests in openbmc-test-automation to ensure the Redfish output is correct.

+## Update history

+### February 14, 2023

+- Update the example port type and name from `Connector` to `Port`
+- Change the association names based on feedback from phosphor-dbus-interfaces maintainers (chassisContains -> containing, chassisContainedBy -> contained_by, etc)